ccrownhill/riscv_cpu/rtl/README.md

 Also responsible for:

-* Creating `Makefile` to run both F1 light and PDF test in more automated fashion
 * Create Python scripts for converting memory files to CSV for plotting PDFs in Excel and other uses

 Summary of my involvement: